OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 When reverse engineering apps, you'll often only have access to the release build of the target app.
 Release builds are not meant to be debugged - after all, that's what *debug builds* are for.
 If the system property <code>ro.debuggable</code> set to "0", Android disallows both JDWP and native debugging of release builds, and although this is easy to bypass, you'll still likely encounter some limitations, such as a lack of line breakpoints.
 Nevertheless, even an imperfect debugger is still an invaluable tool - being able to inspect the runtime state of a program makes it *a lot* easier to understand what's going on.

 To "convert" a release build release into a debuggable build, you need to modify a flag in the app's Manifest file.
-This modification breaks the code signature, so you'll also have to re-sign the the altered APK archive.
+This modification breaks the code signature, so you'll also have to re-sign the altered APK archive.

 To do this, you first need a code signing certificate.
 If you have built a project in Android Studio before, the IDE has already created a debug keystore and certificate in <code>$HOME/.android/debug.keystore</code>.
 The default password for this keystore is "android" and the key is named "androiddebugkey".